mohangk/osx-lion-terminal.app-colors-solarized/README.md

 Solarized - OS X 10.7+ Terminal.App color theme
 ==============================================

+This repo is a fork of https://github.com/tomislav/osx-lion-terminal.app-colors-solarized

+The only difference is that we have set the default font to Source Code.
+[Download and install](https://github.com/mohangk/progging_fonts.git) the font before using the settings.

 Original Solarized color scheme developed by Ethan Schoonover <es@ethanschoonover.com>

 Adapted for OS X 10.7+ Terminal.app by Tomislav Filipčić <tomislav@vault42.org>